shailese/Webpage-academic/content/authors/admin/_index.md

   - course: M.A. in Anthropology
     institution: Unversity of Colorado in Denver
     year: 2018
-  - course: BA in Anthropology
+  - course: B.A. in Anthropology
     institution: Texas Tech Univerrsity
     year: 2015